TekWizely/bingo/README.md

 ---------------
 ## Contributing

-To contribute to Run, follow these steps:
+To contribute to Bingo, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.